Ankita-Priyadarshani/Award_Generator/README.md

 ### Upload to Govconnect.ai
 - Compress the `portals/` directory to a zip file
-- Create a new app on Govconnect.ai portal
-- Upload the zip file to version/assets/ (check "Unzip?" box)
+- Create a new app and upload the zip file to version/assets/
-- Configure environment variables (MODULE, ACCESS_KEY, SECRET_KEY, APP, DATABASE)
+- Configure environment variables and publish the portal
-- Publish the portal from Settings → Data Apps tab

 ---

 ## Contributing

 We welcome contributions to improve the Award Generator!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on:
-- Code of conduct
+- Reporting bugs and suggesting enhancements
-- Development workflow
+- Development workflow and setup
-- Coding standards
-- Pull request process
-- Testing requirements
+- Testing your changes
 - Documentation guidelines
+- Release process

 ---